silent-code/RoboND-Kinematics-Project/writeup_template.md

 R3_6 = R0_3.inv("LU") * Rot_ee

-The above right hand side is a numerical 3 x 3 matrix.
-Since the left hand side contains the final three joint variables we can use these equations to solve for them.
-One can use the debug code with the following code to print out and solve for the joint variables 4-6.
+The above right hand side is a numerical 3 x 3 matrix since the first three joint angles are known (i.e., we can numerically compute R0_3) and we can compute Rot_ee given the robot Grip orientation.
+Since the left hand side contains the final three joint variables we can use these equations to solve for them numericallhy.
+One can use the IK_debug.py with the following code added to print out and solve for the joint variables 4-6.
 For example equating the [1, 1]-element:

 T3_6 = T3_4 * T4_5 * T5_6
 R3_6 = T3_6[0:3, 0:3]